bram-n/internet-computing-project/README.md

 ## How to Run

+To access the website use this link [3AM Movies Website]([https://example.com](https://3am-movies.vercel.app)

+To run this locally follow the following instructions.

 First, clone the repository from https://github.com/bram-n/internet-computing-project.
 We use pnpm instead of npm, since pnpm works better with NextJS.
 To install pnpm, run